ME-405/The-Arm-Game/README.md

 https://www.ebay.com/itm/144350295705?hash=item219bf2b699:g:6eIAAOSwj59hzPha

-# Images
+# Gallery
 ## System Assembly
-The following images display an overview of the 3D printed hardware design. \
+The following images show an overview of the arm mechanism:

 ![Model](Images/system_assembly.JPG)
 Figure 1: Overall system assembly.
-Includes complete arm mechanism on the right and microcontroller stack to the left. \
+Complete arm mechanism shown to the right and microcontroller stack to the left.

 ![Model Back](Images/motor_mounting.JPG)
-Figure 2: Servo locations. \
+Figure 2: Servo locations.

 ![Model Back](Images/inside_base.jpg)
 Figure 3: Open-view of the base.
-Note (1) the internal DC-motor, which mates to the waist's gear with a 7:1 gear ratio and (2) the center-most shaft for mounting of the arm/waist assemblies.
+Note (1) the internal vertically-mounted DC-motor, which mates to the waist's gear with a 7:1 gear ratio, and (2) the center-most shaft for mounting of the arm/waist assemblies to the base.

 ## Catching Table Sketch
 The following model was constructed to be able to catch the ping-pong ball in an effective manner.